rscottjones/maps/README.md

 - Create a map of places you’ve reviewed on Yelp with links directly to each review on Yelp’s website.
 - Create a map of your summer trips using numbered pins to show which year you were there.
 - You want to create a ranking of your favorite coffeeshops in your area, so you use the numbered pins to rank them on a map.
 Each pin links to a section further down the page where you explain why that shop earned its ranking.
-- You've created a small walking tour of your neighborhood, using numbered pins for the order in which people whould folllow it.
+- You've created a small walking tour of your neighborhood, using numbered pins for the order in which people should follow it.

 ## Features